fongvang09/fantasy-football/README.md

 ## Description
 The Fantasy Football application is a dream application for any user who loves football!
-This application allows the user to choose and create a team of their favorite professional football players.
-Users can even play their team against their friends & familys teams!
+This application allows the user to choose and create a custom team of their favorite professional football players!

 ## Screenshots